osmandapp/web/main/docs/user/plugins/osm-editing.md

 </Tabs>

 The <Translate android="true" ids="map_updates_for_mappers"/> setting allows you to enable **[OsmAnd live](../personal/maps.md#free-for-osm-mappers)** if you are active OpenStreetMap contributor.
-So you could enjoy free hourly map updates, unlike standard monhtly map updates.
+This way you can enjoy free hourly map updates, unlike the standard monthly updates.
 Active contributors to OpenStreetMap.org may be entitled to unlimited hourly map updates.
-Sign in to OpenStreetMap to check if you are eligible for unlimited monthly and hourly map updates.
+Sign in to OpenStreetMap to check your eligibility for unlimited monthly and hourly map updates.

 ### OSM Editing Layer